-- September is the last month of the 2024 CAAC annual membership and the 2025 CAAC annual membership starts in October: - Annual individual/family membership, which includes access to the CAAC dark sky observatory (GHRO) \$60.00 - Dues are collected at the October meeting and are pro-rated for members joining in January or later. - Students up to 18 years old \$15.00 per year. - Private Observing Pads additional \$25.00 per year.
+- 1. October is the start of the 2025 CAAC annual membership: - Annual individual/family membership, which includes access to the CAAC dark sky observatory (GHRO) \$60.00 - Dues are collected at the October meeting and are pro-rated for members joining in January or later. - Students up to 18 years old \$15.00 per year. - Private Observing Pads additional \$25.00 per year.
 Optional fee for members with private concrete observing pads at the club's dark sky location.
 Contact the Observatory Director for additional information.